NullNRG/Muck-BepInEx/README.md

 and be sure to have your publicised assemblies in tact.
 By default, i have included some plugins from their respective authors, to create these publicised assemblies for you, when you first launch the game with BepInEx installed.
+This template is not needed if you only intend to play with the mods, and not develop them. so you can safely delete the MuckTemplate folder.